wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 ## 1. What is Macro

 The basic idea of macro is to modify the code with code.
-For example, let's imagine a macro `plusToMinus` that modifies all the plus options of integers to minus:
+For example, let's imagine a macro `plusToMinus` that modifies all the plus operations of integers to minus:

 ```scala
 plusToMinus { 1 + 1 }